Damien McGlynn, Director

 Keelin Murray, Communications and Publishing Manager

 Keelin is responsible for developing and overseeing Create’s communications strategy across digital and traditional media, as well as managing publishing activity within the organisation.
-Keelin works closely with other staff to ensure optimum visibility for the organisation, its programme of activities and programmes, reflecting the organisation’s strategic goals.
+Keelin works closely with other staff to ensure optimum visibility for the organisation, its activities and programmes, reflecting the organisation’s strategic goals.
 Keelin holds a BA in Music and Linguistics from UCD, an MSc and PhD in Linguistics from the University of Edinburgh.

-Carolann Courtney, Creative Places Tuam Coordinator
+Carolann Courtney, Coordinator, Creative Places Tuam and Creative Places Network Services

 Vance provides project and event management support for Create projects, professional development workshops and cultural events.
 She has also been responsible for developing and managing digital platforms, communications and audience engagement strategies for the Collaborative Arts Partnership Programme (CAPP).
 Vance holds a BSocSc Honours in Criminal Justice from the University of Hong Kong and an MA in Cultural Policy and Arts Management from University College Dublin.